lukas-berger/styling-kitsu/README.md

 # A new look for kitsu.io
 ## Compact Library
 See more of the library at a glance.
+Posters are only shown on hover, the respective row gets highlighted.

 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/lukas-berger/styling-kitsu/main/compact-library/compact-library.user.css)